ecxai/ecxai/workshop-2026.md

-# Workshop on Evolutionary Computing and Explainable AI 2026
+# Workshop on Evolutionary Computing and Explainable AI @GECCO 2026
 ## Description

 The workshop will be held at the GECCO conference in San Jose, Costa Rica.
 GECCO runs 13-17 July.
 It will be both on-site and streamed online.